 Tracy Murphy, MD, State Epidemiologist (307) 777-7716.
 Oversees surveillance and control of epidemiologic activities throughout the State, supervises field staff in these efforts, provides analytic/medical consultation for Division of Public Health programs, and disseminates communicable and non-communicable epidemiologic data.

-Cheryl Corbin, (307) 777-7719.
-HIV/AIDS surveillance data for Wyoming.
-This program provides ongoing systematic collection, analysis, evaluation and dissemination of HIV/AIDS data.
+Courtney Smith, (307) 777-2434.
+The Communicable Disease Surveillance Program oversees HIV/AIDS, STD, TB and Viral Hepatitis data for Wyoming.
+This program provides ongoing systematic collection, analysis, evaluation and dissemination the data.

 Infectious Disease Epidemiology Program (IDEpi):